 Top 10 English Speaking Countries: Why It Matters

-As noted by historians and other academic experts, a language is the reflection of a country’s culture.
-Despite having several languages and dialects, the way people speak English is one of the major factors to determine where they came from.
+Globalization has played a significant role in making English a universally accepted language around the world.
+Despite the presence of numerous languages and dialects, the way individuals speak English often reveals their cultural background.
 It’s amazing that from the CEOs on the top ladders and down to tea sellers on the street, almost everyone on the planet understands English.
 There is really no doubt that this language is widely accepted wherever you go.